About the New York City Basketball Hall of Fame

 Our Mission

-The Members of this Board of Directors never forgot that our New York basketball experience, The City Game, played an important role in keeping thousands, perhaps millions of NYC kids from falling by the wayside over the years.
+Basketball, aka The City Game, played an important role in keeping thousands, perhaps millions of NYC kids from falling by the wayside over the years.

 Through social media, an actual physical location, relevant memorabilia, membership participation, community outreach and development ”The New York City Basketball Hall of Fame” has the powerful potential and the dedicated individuals, to revitalize a sense of pride across the entire city and beyond.